 Stroll a few blocks inland to experience L.A.’s walkable—and irresistible—shopping mecca, Abbot Kinney Boulevard.
-A diverse collection of cafés, boutiques, and design stores make this vibrant neighbourhood one of the best spots to find an only-in-L.A. souvenir.
-Listen before you buy on the turntables at record store VNYL, sample fragrance oils at Le Labo, or browse the whimsical curated gifts at Burro.
+A diverse collection of cafés, boutiques, and design stores make this vibrant neighborhood one of the best spots to find an only-in-L.A. souvenir.
+Listen on the turntables before you buy at record store VNYL, sample fragrance oils at Le Labo, or browse the whimsical curated gifts at Burro.
 If you’re in town on the first Friday of the month, head to Abbot Kinney to sample from a collection of L.A.’s best food trucks and shop with live music in the background.

 Acclaimed chef Corey Lee is shown in the latest “Living the Dream” commercial serving a feast on one of Santa Cruz’s beautiful beaches.
-San Francisco–based Lee, a James Beard Award winner, was previously the head chef at The French Laundry before opening Benu—a three-Michelin star restaurant—as well as Monsieur Benjamin, and new concept In Situ in the San Francisco Museum of Modern Art.
+San Francisco–based Lee, a James Beard Award winner, is the creative force behind Benu—a three-Michelin star restaurant—as well as Monsieur Benjamin, and In Situ, a new concept in the San Francisco Museum of Modern Art.

-Dining on Lee’s cuisine is certainly a dream, as is visiting one of Santa Cruz’s many waterfront destinations.
+Dining on Lee’s cuisine is the stuff dreams are made of, as is visiting one of Santa Cruz’s many waterfront destinations.
 The city of Santa Cruz has a distinctive culture that combines deep surfing roots with a college town vibe and lively amusement park boardwalk.
 Nearly 30 miles of coastline means the area has plentiful beaches with diverse attributes.
-If you’re visiting Santa Cruz for the first time, start with a 3-mile walk (one way) along West Cliff Drive, where you can watch local surfers catch a wave at the legendary Steamer Lane or simply take in the views of the Northern California coastline.
+If you’re visiting Santa Cruz for the first time, start with a 3-mile walk (one way) along West Cliff Drive, where you can watch local surfers catch a wave at the legendary Steamer Lane.
 For a look into surf history, stop by the Santa Cruz Surfing Museum before continuing on to Natural Bridges State Beach, home to Monarch butterflies in the winter.

-In addition to Steamer Lane, surfers should test their skills at Pleasure Point Beach or Cowell Beach, two popular spots.
-Extreme water sport fans can kite and windsurf at Waddell Beach in Davenport, where there’s also guided horseback rides and a Nature Centre.
-Throughout the winter migration season, the protected cove at Davenport Landing, offers some of the best whale-watching views.
+Surfers can test their skills at Pleasure Point Beach or Cowell Beach, two popular spots, while extreme water sport fans can kite and windsurf at Waddell Beach in Davenport—where there’s also guided horseback rides and a Nature Center.
+Throughout the winter migration season, the protected cove at Davenport Landing offers wonderful whale-watching views.